-Specific evidence/indicators Specific evidence/indicators

-of success/effectiveness in implementing this activity or showing that this activity or strategy is not working,

-strategy, including: including:

-Katherine Finchy Elementary School

-will organize a variety of family

-nights throughout the school year,

-then we can strengthen the culture

-and climate of our campus.
-These

-events will serve dual purposes:

-supporting parents with strategies to

-aid their children's education and

-hosting family nights focused on

-academic intervention and

-enrichment.
-Additionally, these gatherings will promote positive

-attendance and aim to reduce

-chronic absenteeism.
-By

-implementing this approach, we

-strive to foster a more engaged and

-supportive community, thereby

-enhancing both academic and social

-outcomes for our students as

-measured by the attendance of

-parents and students at each event
+Actions/ Activities (Strategies) What is working and why?
+(Effective indicators) Specific evidence/indicators of success/effectiveness in implementing this activity or strategy, including: What is not working and why?
+(Ineffective indicators) Specific evidence/indicators showing that this activity or strategy is not working, including: Modification(s) based on evaluation results Continue or discontinue and why?
+Katherine Finchy Elementary School will organize a variety of family nights throughout the school year, then we can strengthen the culture and climate of our campus.
+These events will serve dual purposes: supporting parents with strategies to aid their children's education and hosting family nights focused on academic intervention and enrichment.
+Additionally, these gatherings will promote positive attendance and aim to reduce chronic absenteeism.
+By implementing this approach, we strive to foster a more engaged and supportive community, thereby enhancing both academic and social outcomes for our students as measured by the attendance of parents and students at each event

 from the sign-in sheets, Parent

 panorama survey data, and the

 school needs assessment survey.

 Parent-Teacher Communication

-Katherine Finchy Elementary School will invite parents to participate in
+Katherine Finchy Elementary School

+will invite parents to participate in

 conferences with teachers twice per

-school year; then we can enhance
+school year; then we can enhance home-to-school communication

-home-to-school communication

 efforts led by both administration

 and classroom teachers.
 A special

 focus will be placed on reaching out

 to parents when students are

 absent, exploring how the school

 can provide support to improve

 attendance.
-Additionally, we will prioritize clear and timely
+Additionally, we will

+prioritize clear and timely

-prioritize clear and timely communication regarding student
+communication regarding student

 behaviors, involving parents early to

 collaboratively develop strategies

 aimed at reducing suspensions.
 By

 taking these steps, we aim to foster

 a stronger partnership with parents,

 thereby supporting our students'

 educational and behavioral success.

 This is measured by our Panorama

 parent survey information, the

 school needs assessment survey, and attendance rates for parent-

 teacher conferences.

 Katherine Finchy will hold assemblies throughout the year to

 recognize students for their

 academic growth and improved

 attendance.
-Other events throughout the year will be held as well to specifically target attendance based on trends.
-As measured by the monthly, trimester, and yearly attendance rates and the monthly awards information sheets.
-Enhancing our students' English Language development as measured by the ELPAC and STAR assessments data or math and ELA and providing language support to students and families.
-We aim to foster greater parent collaboration and communication with teachers.
-Through these efforts, we strive to create a more inclusive and supportive educational environment for all students and their families.
+Other events

+throughout the year will be held as

+well to specifically target attendance

+based on trends.
+As measured by

+the monthly, trimester, and yearly

+attendance rates and the monthly

+awards information sheets.

+Enhancing our students' English

+Language development as

+measured by the ELPAC and STAR

+assessments data or math and ELA

+and providing language support to

+students and families.
+We aim to

+foster greater parent collaboration

+and communication with teachers.

+Through these efforts, we strive to

+create a more inclusive and

+supportive educational environment

+for all students and their families.

+Participation engagement metrics will be used to determine the

+success of the activity.

+Subsects of the activity.